ms/buildtogether.tech/src/teams.md

 team is familiar with every aspect of the software, they can all contribute to design and debugging sessions.

-Any of these strategies is better than <span g="chaotic_decomposition" i="chaotic decomposition; allocating work!chaotic decomposition">chaotic decomposition</span>, which unfortunately is the most common approach.
+Any of these strategies is better than [% i "chaotic decomposition" "allocating work!chaotic decomposition" %][% g chaotic_decomposition %]chaotic decomposition[% /g %][% /i %], which unfortunately is the most common approach.
 If people have different ideas about who's supposed to do what, some things won't be done at all while others will be done several times over.
 (You can tell if your decomposition is chaotic by counting how many times people says, "I thought